Our group-wide Safety and Environmental Management System keeps individual activities proceeding toward common goals under a common philosophy.

 (Once or twice every year)

-During FY2018, we inspected and audited 27 companies (one collection and delivery company; seventeen collection, delivery and intermediate processing companies; and nine intermediate processing companies).
+During FY2020, we inspected and audited 10 companies (three collection, delivery and intermediate processing companies; and seven intermediate processing companies).
+The travel restrictions due to the Covid-19 pandemic prevented us from auditing some contractors on site.
+We changed the audit procedures to self-audits for them using documents and photographs (for six contractors).
 As a result, it was confirmed that all inspected operators are processing and disposing of waste appropriately.
 The operators have been classified into three ranks from the results of these inspections, with the frequency of future inspections varying depending on the rank of the operator.